 Your right to file a lawsuit and pursue compensation for non-economic harm like pain and suffering varies, depending on the type of insurance coverage you have.
 People with “full tort” coverage have no limitations on their ability to obtain a financial recovery through a pre-litigation settlement demand or lawsuit after a car crash.

 Conversely, PA residents with “limited tort” insurance coverage can only recover non-economic damages under specific circumstances.
 With limited tort, you may be required to have sustained a “serious injury” in the wreck, if other automatic exceptions to limited tort don’t apply to you.
 The specific definition of “serious injury” requires you to have sustained an injury that causes a significant impairment and/or disfigurement.
 Our vehicle collision lawyers have fought for over 25 years to prove that a limited tort exception applies to our clients.
-A Lehigh Valley lawyer at Ostroff injury law will be very familiar with all the limited tort exceptions and can explain your recovery options.
+A Lehigh Valley lawyer at Ostroff Godshall Injury and Accident Lawyers will be very familiar with all the limited tort exceptions and can explain your recovery options.

 Get in Touch with a Lehigh Valley Car Accident Attorney Today

 If you believe someone else is responsible for your auto accident, you may want to think about pursuing a legal claim.
-The legal professionals at Ostroff Injury Law are familiar with how these cases work and can fight for the compensation you need.
+The legal professionals at Ostroff Godshall Injury and Accident Lawyers are familiar with how these cases work and can fight for the compensation you need.
 Call our firm today to speak with a Lehigh Valley car accident lawyer about your unique situation in a free consultation.